Esgariot/supervisor_volatile/README.rst

 .. code-block:: python

-    twiddler.getGroupNames()
+    volatile.getGroupNames()

 The return value would then return an array: `["foo", "bar"]`.
-It is possible to use supervisor_twiddler to add new process groups at runtime, and these will also be included in the results returned by `twiddler.getGroupNames()`.
+It is possible to use supervisor_volatile to add new process groups at runtime, and these will also be included in the results returned by `volatile.getGroupNames()`.

 Adding Process Groups
 ---------------------